-Every student learns differently and the built-in tools for education provided by today’s technology enables learners of all needs and learning styles to access, demonstrate and record their learning in the way that suits them best, whilst building key 21st Century learning skills.
+Every student learns differently and the built-in tools for education provided by today’s platforms and devices for learning, enable learners of all needs and learning styles to access, demonstrate and record their learning in the way that suits them best, whilst building key 21st Century learning skills.

-Blended Learning has been an approach used by schools for years, incorporating the best practices of traditional teaching and learning with the wealth of multi-media tools, educational platforms and accessibility features provided by technology has been shown to increase student engagement and learning outcomes as well as providing more opportunities for both teachers and students to personalise student learning.
+Using technology effectively in school has been shown to increase student engagement and learning outcomes by providing more opportunities for both teachers and students to personalise student learning.